 Home Remedies for Fleas on Dogs

-If you prefer a more natural approach for flea prevention on dogs, there are some safe options.
+If you prefer a more natural approach to flea prevention on dogs, there are some safe options.
 Not all homemade flea remedies for dogs won’t work for every pet, but they are effective for some.

 Here are a few natural prevention methods that can help keep your dog flea-free:

 1. Apple Cider Vinegar

 A more acidic skin environment is unappealing to fleas, so applying a diluted apple cider vinegar solution to your dog’s skin test can help to deter these pests from migrating onto your pet.
 Pure apple cider vinegar is too potent, so dilute the vinegar with water to at least a 50/50 ratio, but even weaker to reduce the strong vinegar odour.

 The dilution can be sprayed on your dog’s fur, but to avoid getting the acidic mixture near your dog’s face or any open wounds, you can more accurately apply the solution by pouring some on a soft cloth and gently rubbing the mixture onto their skin and coat.